yuli1102/Speech-Dataset-for-Drone-Assisted-Inspection/README.md

 }
 ~~~~

+This paper is currently under-review and has not been published yet.
+The citation will be updated after publishing.

 # Update in Oct 2022:

 1. Upload the audio data in image format.
 Three format images are provided in "Releases": Mel-spectrogram, Spectrogram, and MFCC.
 Mel-spectrogram data is used in model development in this paper.
 The code for achieving these format image can be found in "Comparison-Experiment-Code\Input and Feature\Local Data comparison\get_images-audio.ipynb".